geraldmc/geraldmc.github.io/_posts/2019-02-23-predicting-yield-1.md

 title: Predicting Crop Yields - Part I
 ---

-### Setup
+### Introduction

-Here are a series of posts documenting experiences with USDA-SARE grant ...
+Here are a series of posts documenting my experiences running a two-year USDA grant which considered how low-cost vegetation indices such as NDVI might serve as a useful addition to a sugarcane farmer's overall nitrogen (N) management strategy.
+The study was motivated by two key concerns: 1) yearly nitrogen input represents a significant cost to farmers while the 'where and the when' of nitrogen application remains largely a guessing game; and 2) excessive reactive nitrogen in the environment negatively alters local and global ecosystems and potentially harms human health.
+Learning to better manage N application is motivated both by the economics of sugarcane farming as well as by the need to address environmental issues.

 ### Background

-Introduced into Louisiana in 1751, sugarcane (*Saccharum officinarum*) is the highest valued row-crop in the state.
-While recent decades have seen a drop in Louisiana sugarcane acreage, crop values have remained stable due to increases in sucrose yield.
-Significant increases in yield are attributable mainly to the addition of nitrogen (N) fertilizer.
-How do we manage nitrogen application in sugarcane that is both
+Our study crop was sugarcane (*Saccharum officinarum*).
+First introduced into Louisiana in 1751, it is the highest valued row-crop in the state.
+While recent decades have witnessed a drop in Louisiana sugarcane acreage, crop values have remained stable due to increases in yield.
+Increased sucrose yields are attributable to the addition of nitrogen fertilizer.
+Thus how do we manage nitrogen application in sugarcane is relevant both farmers and to everyone else.

-### Introduction

-What follows are results from a two-year USDA study that considered how low-cost vegetation indices such as aerial NDVI might serve as a powerful addition to a sugar cane farmer's overall N management strategy.
-The Normative Difference Vegetation Index (NDVI) is a form of hyper-spectral imaging that collects and processes information across various wavelengths of the electromagnetic spectrum.
-In agriculture, the goal of NDVI imaging is to detect the relative strength of photosynthetic processes occurring in the field.
-While vegetation indices like NDVI have been applied in agriculture, the primary disadvantage of these methods has been their cost and relative complexity.

 ### Goals
-Our primary goal was to determine to what extent low-cost aerial NDVI can be correlated with variable N rates applied to sugarcane.
-A secondary goal was to determine to what extent time-series analysis of low-cost NDVI imagery might be used to predict yield potential in sugarcane.
+Our primary goal was to determine to what extent low-cost aerial NDVI and other vegetation indices might correlate with variable N rates when applied to sugarcane.
+A secondary goal was to determine to what extent our analysis of low-cost NDVI and related indices might be useful for predicting the yield potential in a future sugarcane crop.

 We asked two questions:

 * Can variable nitrogen rates applied to sugarcane be correlated with low-cost multi-spectral imagery?

 * Are models of acquired multi-spectral imagery predictive of sugarcane yield?

 Our study area was planted and harvested over two successive growing seasons.
 An area of 1000 by 60 ft was divided in a Latin Square design into 30 sections.